-When tax revenues are taken into account, Helsinki's net spending would grow by $\in 3$ million per year ($\in 3.5$ million including real estate costs of $\in 500,000$), resulting from the $\in 3.7$ million additional spending on museum programming and operations and $\in 700,000$ in new tax revenues.
+When tax revenues are taken into account, Helsinki's net spending would grow by $\leqslant 3$ million per year ($\leqslant 3.5$ million including real estate costs of $\leqslant 500,000$), resulting from the $\leqslant 3.7$ million additional spending on museum programming and operations and $\leqslant 700,000$ in new tax revenues.
 The estimate for new tax revenues takes into account direct, indirect, and induced economic effects set in motion by museum visitors' new spending, but not any tax that would be payable on the museum's business income.